EnergyInnovation/eps-docs/docs/unit-conversion.md

 The Energy Policy Simulator (EPS) takes in input data and produces output data of a variety of types, including quantities of energy, money, distance, mass of pollutant emissions, etc.  In any given deployment of the model, the units used to represent these quantities can be customized to reflect the units familiar in the modeled region.

 The EPS has two types of units: working units and output units.
 Working units are used in model input data, and they are carried through most calculations in the model's structure in Vensim.
-Therefore, when vieweing data in Vensim, except for output variables on the "Web App Support Variables" sheet, you will generally be viewing data in working units.
+Therefore, when viewing data in Vensim, except for output variables on the "Web App Support Variables" sheet, you will generally be viewing data in working units.

 Output units are those used in the web app interface, and also in the output variables on the "Web App Support Variables" tab in Vensim.